mspnp/aks-baseline/05-aks-cluster.md

     1. :fast_forward: The cluster is placed under GitOps managed as part of these GitHub Workflow steps.
 Therefore, you should proceed straight to [Workflow Prerequisites](./07-workload-prerequisites.md).

+## Container registry note

+:warning: To aid in ease of deployment of this cluster and your experimentation with workloads, Azure Policy is currently configured to allow your cluster to pull images from _public container registries_ such as Docker Hub and Quay.
+For a production system, you'll want to update the Azure Policy named `pa-allowed-registries-images` in your `cluster-stamp.json` file to only list those container registries that you are willing to take a dependency on and what namespaces those policies apply to.
+This will protect your cluster from unapproved registries being used, which may prevent issues while trying to pull images from a registry which doesn't provide SLA guarantees for your deployment.

+This deployment creates an SLA-backed Azure Container Registry for your cluster's needs.
+Your organization may have a central container registry for you to use, or your registry may be tied specifically to your application's infrastructure (as demonstrated in this implementation). **Only use container registries that satisfy the availability needs of your application.**

 ### Next step

 :arrow_forward: [Place the cluster under GitOps management](./06-gitops.md)